squadette/hammer.js/api.md

 ### get(string), add(Recognizer) and remove(Recognizer)
 Add a new `Recognizer` instance to the Manager.
 The order of adding is also the order of the recognizers being executed.
 Just like the `get` method, it returns the added `Recognizer` instance.
-The `get` and `remove` methods takes the event name (from a recognizer) or a recognizer instance as an argument.
+The `get` and `remove` methods take the event name (from a recognizer) or a recognizer instance as an argument.

 Add and remove also accept an array of recognizers.